damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 If you have many similar builds, your pipeline graph becomes very long.
 We've made a small change to improve this: similar builds will now automatically group together.

 TODO SCREENSHOT

+## Expanded syntax highlighting

+By upgrading to rouge 2.0.6, we've added syntax highlighting for JSX, Prometheus and others.

 ## Sentry integration of Workhorse